asimons04/tesseract/docs/MediaProxy.md

 ---

 ## Q:  What if I don't want to proxy media?
-IF you don't want to proxy any media, then you don't have to do anything.
+If you don't want to proxy any media, then you don't have to do anything.
 The option to proxy as well as the handler for the `/image_proxy` route are disabled by defauilt.
 Tesseract will not proxy any media unless the environment variable `PUBLIC_ENABLE_MEDIA_PROXY` is set to `true` by the administrator.